-- 60 The online sales channel is characterized by its very small contribution to total sales compared to other sectors of the economy.
-According to Convert Group's eRetail Audit service, which records the sizes and consumer trends for e-commerce, sales through online channels amounted to 28.5 million euros in 2018, an amount that represents about 0.33% of total sales7. - 61 Until the beginning of 2020, the market players' predictions for the development of ecommerce were conservative.
-In particular, there was an increase in online sales, albeit at a slower pace, and there was no forecast that online sales would account for a significant part of total retail sales in the near future.
-However, recent developments with the spread of
+- 62 The online sales channel is characterized by its very small contribution to total sales compared to other sectors of the economy.
+According to Convert Group's eRetail Audit service, which records the sizes and consumer trends for e-commerce, sales through online channels amounted to 28.5 million euros in 2018, an amount that represents about 0.33% of total sales. - 63 While in the first half of 2020, the online supermarkets in Greece recorded an impressive growth rate of 150% in the value of purchases, compared to the corresponding of 2019.
+The total value of online purchases amounted to 56.3 million euros, according to the semi-annual Report of Convert Group for the Greek Online Super Markets.
+The company's findings demonstrate that the industry continues to grow at a high rate even after the quarantine period.
+It is worth noting that the sales during the first half of 2020 were 21% higher than the total sales of the whole of 2019.
+According to the data of the annual report of

-7PANORAMA of Greek Supermarkets, vol. 23, Autumn 2019.
+&lt;sup>14PANORAMA of Greek Supermarkets, vol. 23, Autumn 2019.